 (d) Transfers through the U.S. financial system.
+Before a United States financial system.
 Before a United States financial institution initiates a payment on behalf of any customer, or credits a transfer to the account on its books of the ultimate beneficiary, the United States financial institution must determine that the underlying transaction is not prohibited by this part.
-Any payment relating to a transaction authorized in or pursuant to \$538.523 or \$538.526 that is routed through the U.S. financial system must reference the relevant Office of Foreign Assets Control license authorizing the payment to avoid the blocking or rejection of the transfer. (e) Notwithstanding any other provision of this part, no commercial exportation to Sudan may be made with United State Government assistance, States financial institution must exportation to States Government assistance, including United States foreign assistance, United States export assistance, and any United States cred or guarantees absent a Presidential redit waiver.
+Any payment relating to a transaction authorized in or pursuant to \$538.523 or \$538.526 that is routed through the U.S. financial system must reference the relevant Office of Foreign reference the relevant Office of Foreign Assets Control license authorizing the payment to avoid the blocking or rejection of the transfer. (e) Notwithstanding any other exportation to Sudan may be made with United States Government assistance, including United States foreign assistance, United States export assistance, and any United States credit or guarantees absent a Presidential waiver.